Akuukis/beancount_allocate/README.md

   Equity:Earnings:Current           1000.00 EUR
 ```

-From now on, the money is assigned from income account to each budget category.
+From now on, the money is assigned from the special equity account to each budget category.
 And when you register expenses, they should use the money from each budget category (because income account is already empty anyways).
 And this is where `#allocate-` tag comes handy: it automatically assigns the expense to the budget category specified in the tag (usecases below).

 Repeat plugin
 --------------------------------------------------------------------------------